Dmytro2V/practice-for-week-08-http-basics-long-practice/documentation.md

 ### Ask for a page that doesn't exist

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /non-exist
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 404 Page Not Found
 - Headers:
+  - Content-Type: text/html
 - Body:
+  - HTML page with navigation links to other pages
+  - AND big Not Found Message

 ### Ask for the products list page

 Request components:
-- Method:
+- Method: GET
-- URL:
+- URL: /products
-- Headers:
+- Headers: none
-- Body:
+- Body: none

 Response components:
-- Status code:
+- Status code: 200 ok
 - Headers:
+  - Content-Type: text/html
 - Body:
+  - HTML page with navigation links to other pages
+  - AND products list with links
 ### Ask for the product detail page

 Here's an example product on the server: